Guides

 What are solar panels?

-Solar panels are made of photovolataic (PV) cells, which turn sunlight into electricity.
-This electricity can then be fed into your home's mains electricity supply
+Solar panels are made of photovoltaic (PV) cells, which turn sunlight into electricity.
+This electricity can then be fed into your home's mains electricity supply.

-Is it sunny enough for them to work in the UK?
+Is it sunny enough for solar power to be generated in the UK?

 Yes.
-Solar panels don't need direct sunshine - they even work in cloudy or overcast weather.
+While its true that the UK isn't exactly bathed in sunshine, solar panels, despite their name, don't need direct sunlight - they also work in cloudy or overcast weather.

 Is my home suitable for solar panels?